mumpf/knx-sensor/doc/knx-update-setup.md

 Open [https://github.com/mumpf/multiply-channels/releases](https://github.com/mumpf/multiply-channels/releases)

-Download the newest release of multiply-channels, currently it is the first final.
+Download the newest release of multiply-channels, currently it is version 2.0.0.
 In case you have already the newest version downloaded, you can skip this and the following copy step.

 The executable is MultiplyChannels.exe